Surgery is the most effective treatment for pancreatic cancer. It may be the only approach needed for early cancer.

 We are experienced in performing advanced reconstruction techniques for pancreatic tumors that involve major blood vessels, such as the portal vein, hepatic artery, and celiac artery.

 Perlmutter Cancer Center is a high-volume center for pancreatic cancer surgery.
-Although surgery for pancreatic cancer is complex, mortality rates are only 1 percent for people undergoing these procedures at Perlmutter Cancer Center—a rate that’s among the lowest in the nation, even among high-volume facilities.
+Although surgery for pancreatic cancer is complex, mortality rates are only 1 percent for people undergoing these procedures at Perlmutter Cancer Center—a rate that’s one of the lowest in the nation, even among high-volume facilities.

 Whenever possible, our surgeons use minimally invasive techniques.
 The type of surgery performed depends on the location and type of tumor.